miladyboy/wingman/docs/Tasks.md

 [ ] Integrate Taskmaster for task management.
 [ ] If I'm uploading Tinder photos, extract and save tags/info from the description and profile.
 [ ] Agregar un favicon
-[ ] Agregar automated testing a alguna parte del backend (testing) [ ] Add a custom nickname to the thread based on the initial message and image.
+[ ] Add a custom nickname to the thread based on the initial message and image.
 (Small)(Fix) [ ] Setup CI environment
 [ ] Setup E2E testing
 [ ] Fix automated test suite
 [ ] Make image work with cmd + v (small)
 [ ] The bot seems to lose track of things as the conversation grows.
 Improve.
-(Hard)(Important) [ ] Add Stripe integration for payments.

-Doing
-[ ] Improve prompt engineering: better responses, shorter texts, and suggest how to naturally split longer messages into 2–3 parts.
+(Hard)(Important) [ ] Improve prompt engineering: better responses, shorter texts, and suggest how to naturally split longer messages into 2–3 parts.
 (Mid)(Important)
 [ ] It shouldn't always give me 2–3 suggestions.
 Sometimes one is fine, or just a regular reply.
+[ ] Add Stripe integration for payments.
+[ ] Pasar app a typescript.

+Doing
+[ ] Test the entire backend.

 Done
-[x] Make image upload a drag-and-drop zone too.
+[x] Agregar automated testing a alguna parte del backend (testing) [x] Make image upload a drag-and-drop zone too.
 (Small) [x] Remove or improve the App component test.
 [x] A new thread shouldn’t be created until the first message is processed.
 (Mid)(Important)